google/recursive-version-control-system/README.md

 This is *experimental* and very much a work-in-progress.

-The only functionality implemented so far is the `snapshot` command.
+The only functionality fully implemented so far is the `snapshot` command.

+The `publish` command is implemented but needs more testing.
+Additionally, you have to provide helper commands in order to use it.

+The `merge` command is only implemented to the point of being able to use it to check out a snapshot into a new location.

 ## Usage